How to Make Hummus from Scratch

 Pictured recipe: Pressure-Cooker Hummus

-Hummus is a wonderfully easy and incredibly simple thick dip made with chickpeas (also called garbanzo beans).
+Hummus is a wonderfully easy and incredibly simple thick dip made with chickpeas (also knowns as garbanzo beans)–a perfect gluten-free snack you can eat with raw vegetables.
 It doubles as a creamy spread for sandwiches too.
-Hummus originated in Egyptian cuisine, but it's popular across the Middle East, the Mediterranean and North Africa.
-Many store-bought hummus options are good in a pinch—they're smooth and flavorful—but making your own hummus is a great way to experiment with ingredients and save money at the same time.
+Hummus originated in Egyptian cuisine, but it was popular across the Middle East, around the Mediterranean and in North Africa before making its way to the United States.
+Many store-bought hummus options are good in a pinch–they're smooth and flavorful–but making your own hummus is a great way to experiment with ingredients and save money at the same time.

 Try These: Healthy Hummus Recipes

 Classic hummus has six ingredients: chickpeas, olive oil, garlic, lemon juice, tahini and salt.